xnkhi/duatsite/src/content/docs/repo/submit.md

 In order to make a mizOS package, please follow [this guide](https://github.com/The-Duat/mizOSPKGTemplate).

 When you submit a mizOS package to the Duat, it can be made available for others to install in the Duat's package repository.
 Community packages that make its way to the Duat's community repo are known to be trustworthy and safe to install.
-Packages in the Duat's community repository are able to be installed with any secutrity level other than `strict`.
-If your package is not in our repositories, then it can only be installed by users who have their security level set to `none`.
+Packages in the Duat's community repository are able to be installed with any security level other than `strict`.
+If your package is not in our repositories, it can only be installed by users who have their security level set to `none`.

 ## Step 1 - Basic Requirements